A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Selection consistency

-We establish the asymptotic properties of the graph-based statistic.
-Our result shows that the estimation of the number of clusters is consistent under mild conditions that the clusters are well-separated.
+We establish the asymptotic consistency of the graph-based statistic.
+Our results show that the estimator $\hat{k}$ converges in probability to the true number of clusters $k^\star$ under $\widetilde{\psi}_{k^\star}$, assuming the divergence in clusters containing a mixture of densities has a lower bound.